 In Texas, a landlord must provide a written 3-day notice to vacate to a tenant who’s failed or is unable to pay their rent.

-If after 3 days, the tenant still fails to pay the outstanding amount, the landlord can go to court and file the Forcible Entry and Detainer Suit.
+If after 3 days, the tenant still fails to pay the outstanding amount, the landlord can go to Justice Court and file the Forcible Entry and Detainer Suit.

-Eviction of a Tenant for Violation of the Lease
+Eviction of a Tenant for a Lease Violation

-In Texas, a landlord can provide a written 3-day notice to vacate to a tenant who violated the lease agreement.
-This refers to breaking the rules and policies outlined and signed upon by both parties in the lease agreement.
+In Texas, a landlord can provide a written 3-day notice to vacate to a tenant who violated the rental agreement and file an eviction suit.
+This refers to breaking the local or federal rules and policies outlined and signed upon by both parties in the lease agreement.

 The following are common violations of lease agreements: